Ohio State Penitentiary: 2011 hunger strike

-In January 2011, three men on Ohio's Death Row, Keith LaMar, Jason Robb and Carlos Sanders, held a twelve-day long hunger strike.
-The reason for the strike was that they were not receiving equal treatment and privileges as the other death row prisoners, which LaMar, Robb and Sanders believed was because they were placed on death row due to their involvement in the 1993 Lucasville prison riot at the Southern Ohio Correctional Facility.
-The prisoners drew influence for their strike from the 1981 Irish Hunger Strike, which lasted for 53 days.
+In January 2011, three men on Ohio's death row, Keith LaMar, Jason Robb and Carlos Sanders, held a twelve-day long hunger strike.
+The reason for the strike was that they were not receiving equal treatment and privileges as the other death row prisoners, which LaMar, Robb and Sanders believed was because they were placed on death row due to their involvement in a 1993 prison riot at the Southern Ohio Correctional Facility.
+The prisoners drew influence for their strike from the 1981 Irish hunger strike, which lasted for 53 days.
 The prisoners' requests were that they wanted more time out of their cells, access to sunlight, access to more food and warm-weather clothing through commissary.
 They also requested semi-contact visits and access to news and legal databases in order to help their attorneys file appeals to their sentences, all privileges that were accessible to the other death row inmates.

 Throughout the strike the three men met with the Warden to negotiate a signed agreement to their demands, which they received on January 14, 2011.
-Robb ended his hunger strike the same day they received the agreement, however LaMar and Sanders did not end their strike until the following day, when they also received a letter of support for the strike containing 1,200 signatures from around the world.
+Robb ended his hunger strike the same day they received the agreement; however, LaMar and Sanders did not end their strike until the following day, when they also received a letter of support for the strike containing 1,200 signatures from around the world.